spring-epfl/not-yet-another-id-code/smartcard/README.md

 where $H$ and $G$ are points on the elliptic curve, we tweak $H$ by defining it such as:

 $$ H = G^v $$

+(Knowing the discrete logarithm of `H` with respect to `G` is normally not secure, but in this case, we are trusting the card to act as a TEE anyway.)

 Which simplifies the computation of the commitment as: